-Did you know that by December 2025, the UK’s Public Switched Telephone Network (PSTN) will be permanently switched off?
-This change will affect every business that still relies on traditional landlines or ISDN connections.
+Did you know that by January 2027, the UK’s Public Switched Telephone Network (PSTN) is expected to be switched off as part of the move to digital landlines?
+This change will affect businesses that still rely on traditional analogue landlines, ISDN services, or equipment connected to legacy phone lines.

-While it may sound daunting, the PSTN switch-off presents a real opportunity for small businesses to modernise, reduce costs, and improve flexibility with digital-first communications.
+While it may sound daunting, the PSTN switch-off presents a real opportunity for small businesses to modernise, improve resilience, and gain more flexible digital-first communications.

 In this article, we’ll explain what the UK PSTN switch-off means, why it matters, and how small businesses can prepare for a smooth transition.